 “We want to invest in vital projects, we can’t achieve the vision on our own, we need to work with partners across the region to invest in the right projects, projects that will make a real difference and this funding is just the start for the East Midlands.”

-EMCCA has since commissioned the development of a long-term regional strategy – the East Midlands Inclusive Growth Strategy, which will guide how the East Midlands Combined County Authority invests a £4 billion funding pot to help drive a thriving economy across Derby and Derbyshire, Nottingham and Nottinghamshire.
+EMCCA has since commissioned the development of a long-term regional strategy – the East Midlands Inclusive Growth Strategy, which will guide how EMCCA invests a £4 billion funding pot to help drive a thriving economy across Derby and Derbyshire, Nottingham and Nottinghamshire.

 Published on: 10 March 2025